AS Nancy Lorraine: History

-In Nancy's inaugural season of football, the club finished tenth in the league table and reached the Round of 16 in the Coupe de France.
-Two seasons later, the club earned promotion to Division 1 and finished in 13th place in its first season in the league.
 In 1972, Michel Platini arrived at the club, initially with the club's reserve team.
 His first full season as a player came in the 1974–75 season whilst the club was playing in the second division, having suffered relegation from Division 1 the previous season.
 The season was a success for both club and player: Nancy achieved its first major honour winning Division 2, while Platini appeared in 32 league matches and scored 17 goals.
 In the ensuing three seasons in Division 1, Nancy, led by Platini, Jean-Michel Moutier, Carlos Curbelo, Paco Rubio and Philippe Jeannol, finished in the top ten.
 Platini won the French Player of the Year award in two of those seasons.
 In 1978, Nancy achieved its highest honour to date after winning the Coupe de France.
 In the final, the club faced Nice and defeated its southern foes 1–0 with Platini scoring the lone goal.
 President Valéry Giscard d'Estaing presented Platini with the trophy to cap off the victory.
 Nancy's Coupe de France triumph saw the club qualify for European competition for the first time in its short history.
 The club participated in the 1978–79 edition of the European Cup Winners' Cup and were eliminated in the second round after losing 4–3 on aggregate to Swiss club Servette.
 The club played most of the season without Platini who was injured.

 Platini left the club after the season, however most of the club's nucleus remained.
 In the team's first season without Platini, Nancy finished in 11th place.
 In the next three seasons, Nancy finished in the top ten.
 After the 1984 season, Moutier and Rubio became the last of the club's influential players to depart and Nancy suffered a free-fall finishing in the next three seasons.
 The implosion concluded after the 1986–87 season when Nancy finished in 19th place, thus falling back to Division 2.
 The only ray of sunshine for the club during this declining stint was the testimonial match held for Platini on 23 May 1988 following the players' club and international retirement.
 That evening, fans were treated to an exhibition that featured Platini, Pelé and Diego Maradona.

+Nancy players celebrate a goal in the home match against Le Mans FC.

 In the 1988–89 season, Nancy earned promotion back to the first division.
 However, the club spent the entire decade rotating between Division 1 and Division 2.
 The club won two second-division titles during this stint and finally earned promotion back to the first division, now called Ligue 1, for the 2005–06 season after winning Ligue 2.
 In Nancy's first season back in Ligue 1, the club won the Coupe de la Ligue defeating Nice 2–1 in the final.